Australian Prize Home Lottery Draw Calendar 2026: Upcoming Dates & Complete Guide

 Tax Implications and Financial Considerations

-Lottery winnings are not assessable income under Australian tax law.
-The Australian Taxation Office (ATO) does not tax prize money from licensed charity lotteries.
-However, subsequent income from the prize (rental income, investment returns) is taxable.
+Lottery winnings are not taxable under Australian law.
+The ATO does not tax prize money.
+This applies to licensed charity lotteries only.
+But later income from the prize is taxable.

 Stamp Duty on Prize Homes

-Stamp duty on the prize home transfer may apply.
+Stamp duty on prize homes may apply.
 Each state has different rules.
-Queensland does not impose stamp duty on gifts, but does impose it on acquisitions.
-Winners in NSW, Victoria, and other states should confirm their state's position with the state revenue office before the draw.
+Queensland does not charge stamp duty on gifts.
+But it does charge it on purchases.
+Winners in NSW and Victoria should check their state's rules first.

 Cash Alternatives